Articles , Glossary

 • paid stock photos: you buy a photo you need from a photo stock that offers a variety of shots.
 This may be cheaper than custom photo shooting, but you may spend a lot of time searching for the photos corresponding to your tasks;

-• free stock photos: you take the photos from the communities or teams that share them for free.
+• free stock photos: you take photos from communities or teams that share them for free.
 It is the cheapest option, but you have to be ready that other people may do the same so you’ll have to think well about how to make your design original under these conditions.

 So, it’s easy to see that the way you choose depends on a specific project, its budget, and goals.